 8. Talk with Your Doctor

-If you’re struggling with insomnia after making some of these lifestyle adjustments, talk with your doctor.
+If you're struggling with chronic insomnia after making some of these lifestyle adjustments, talk with your doctor.
 Healthcare professionals have the training to help you identify underlying issues that could be preventing you from falling asleep quickly.
-For many, insomnia is a matter of mental healthcare.
+For many, trouble sleeping is a matter of mental healthcare.
 Mention this to your therapist or consider Somly—an app that uses research-backed cognitive behavioral therapy to help you change your sleep patterns.
 Together, you can determine how to fall asleep quickly in ways that work with your health needs.